-- A Total Station measures distances, horizontal and vertical angles, and can determine XYZ coordinates.
-This capability allows for the monitoring of a building's movement over time. - Distances of approximately 300 ft. can be measured without the need for a prism at the point measured.
-The surface of the point measured will influence the maximum range.
+- A Total Station can determine XYZ coordinates. - Distances of approximately 300 ft. can be measured without the need for a prism at the point measured.
 Greater range can be obtained using a prism or a reflector-type target. - Some keys have menus specific to their function.
 These menus can be shown by pressing the key in question down for 3 seconds.
 Nikon refers to these keys as "1-second keys". - Sometimes options are given in the display on the keyboard.
 These options appear at the bottom of the screen and can be selected by pressing one of the white keys below the screen.
-These are called "soft keys" by Nikon. - The display window of the total station is configured to show four different combinations of data.
+These are called "soft keys" by Nikon. - The display window of the total station can show four different data screens.
 Nikon calls these the Basic Measurement Screens (BMS).
 The screens are indexed in the upper right corner as 1/4, 2/4, 3/4 and 4/4.
 Most applications of the total station for US&R purposes use screen 4/4, which displays the XYZ coordinates.
 Pressing the DSP key toggles between the different BMS screens.
 The up and down cursor keys can also be used to navigate through the BMS screens.